awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 1. Click **Next**
 1. For **Stack name** use **CloudFormationLab**
 1. **Parameters**
-    1. Look over the Parameters and their values
+    1. Look over the Parameters and their values.
+We will work with these later in the lab.
     1. Leave all Parameters with their default values and click **Next**
 1. For **Configure stack options** click **Next**
 1. For **Review CloudFormationLab**